Soprano Clarinet in Bb I-II-III

 None discovered thus far.

-Bandanna Overture begins with an introduction juxtaposing two ideas: a recurring rhythmic motive which, in the opera is associated with the beating of Mona's heart, and a melody to which the women of the tiny border town cry, 'Santa Maria, Salve!'
-This is followed by a seven bar refrain based on music from a fist fight in the opera's first scene during which townspeople are singing things like 'Beat him to death!' and 'Slap on the cuffs!'
-The introduction is followed by the first major section of the overture which weaves together two melodies -- one to which the character Jake sings, 'Donde esta mi querida?' and the other to which the chorus sings, 'To live is to sleep; to die is to awaken.'
+Bandanna is an English-language commission opera by Daron Hagen.
+Bandanna Overture begins with an introduction juxtaposing two ideas: a recurring rhythmic motive which in the opera is associated with the beating of Mona's heart, and a melody to which the women of the tiny border town cry, 'Santa Maria, Salve!'
+This is followed by a seven-bar refrain based on music from a fist fight in the opera's first scene during which townspeople are singing things like 'Beat him to death!' and 'Slap on the cuffs!'
+The introduction is followed by the first major section of the overture which weaves together two melodies -- one to which the character Jake sings, 'Donde está mi querida?' and the other to which the chorus sings, 'To live is to sleep; to die is to awaken.'
 The refrain is then expanded to include a tune to which the chorus sings the words, 'Day of the Dead: Dia de los Muertos.'

 - Texas: V

 To submit a performance please join The Wind Repertory Project

 - Racine (Wisc.)
 Concert Band (March Eichner, conductor) - 22 May 2018

 - Butler University (Indianapolis, Ind.)
 Wind Ensemble (Michael Colburn, conductor) – 28 September 2017

 - Bandanna Overture (1999)